MVK Zrt.: History of mass transport in Miskolc

 The need for Miskolc having mass transport emerged in the middle of the 19th century.
 By this time the city had more than 30.000 residents, the railway line reached Miskolc in 1859 but the railway station was at that time quite far (2.2 km) from the city proper; the metal factory of Diósgyőr was opened in 1868, and Tapolca was fast becoming a popular tourist destination.
 In the 1860s it was planned to build the tram line between the factory and the railway station underground, but sufficient funds were lacking.
 Had it been carried out, it would have been the first underground railway in Hungary.

-From 1862 horse buses ran between the railway station and Diósgyőr, later between downtown and Tapolca.
+From 1862 horse-drawn omnibuses ran between the railway station and Diósgyőr, later between downtown and Tapolca.
 The leaders of the city started to plan having tram lines in 1895.
 The project was led by dr. István Csáthy Szabó.
 According to the first plans the tramway line would have been 20 kilometres long, from Tiszai station to the other end of Diósgyőr, but the ministry agreed to finance only the construction of a 7 km-long line.

 The first tram entered service on July 10, 1897.
 It ran between Tiszai Railway Station and St. Anne's Church and stopped at 8 termini, including the two end termini.
 The tram line in Miskolc was the fourth one built in Hungary – after the tram lines in Budapest (1887), Pozsony (today in Slovakia; 1895) and Szombathely (May 1897; demolished since then) –, the third one in present-day Hungary and the second normal-gauge tram line (those in Pozsony and Szombathely were narrow-gauge).
 The tram stopped six times between its two end stations.
 On the 1st day 7615 passengers used it, which met the expectations.
 (Today 90,000 passengers use only the two tram lines daily; there are 430.000 trips on all bus and tram lines combined.)
 The tram was operated by MVV Rt.
 (Miskolci Villamossági Rt.; Electric Company of Miskolc.)
 Because of the success of the first tram line, a second tramway was built perpendicular to the first one, between Búza tér and Népkert.
 This line was much less popular and because of it after four months of operating MVV Rt. asked the city council to agree to demolish this tramway, but it didn't happen until 1960.